Life After Divorce: A Post-Divorce Checklist

 - Make things automatic.
 If you have been ordered to pay child support or alimony, see if you can make these payments automatic to make life after divorce easier.
 You can have this money taken directly out of your paycheck through an income withholding order before it even gets to you, so you will not have to worry about transferring money over to your ex for their support or the children’s support.
 This prevents any confusion or chance that you forget, and are subsequently held in contempt of court for failure to make a payment.
 Check with your attorney to see how you can get this done.

 - Prepare for the future.
 This is especially true if you have children that you share with your spouse.
 Keep a calendar or a journal of important dates and events that occur with your children.
 For example, if your ex starts missing a lot of their visitation, or prevents you from having yours.
 The children begin missing a lot of school, or are tardy.
 All of these things could be used as evidence in a future case changing custody.
 It helps to make a record of events at or near the same time they happen to use in the future.

 - Take care of yourself.
 Divorce is a traumatic experience, even in the most congenial of cases.
 After the decree is final, try to take a few days to spend on your own.
 Go out of a town and see a new city.
 Book a few treatments at the local spa.
 Or have a few close friends over to cook and chat.
 It’s important to unwind and reflect about the events that happened for your own mental health.
 Of course, do not be afraid to speak to a professional counselor to help you through what can be a difficult transition.
 Life after divorce can be extremely rewarding, but it is not without its challenges.

-If you’d like to speak to someone about a divorce, and what it could mean for you in the long run, get in touch for a free 30 minute in office consultation at the Law Offices of Peter Van Aulen by calling 201 – 845 – 7400.
+If you’d like to speak to someone about a divorce, and what it could mean for you in the long run, get in touch for a free comprehensive in office consultation at the Law Offices of Peter Van Aulen by calling 201 – 845 – 7400.